ICanBoogie/Routing/docs/ActionControllers.md

 # Action controllers

 Action controllers are used to group related HTTP request handling logic into a class and use HTTP methods to separate concerns.
-An action controller is created by extending the [Controller][] class and using [ActionTrait][].

 An action controller can be created easily by extending [ControllerAbstract][] and using the trait [ActionTrait][].

 ```php
 <?php